laureng97/leaflet-challenge/README.md

 Include popups that provide additional information about the earthquake when its associated marker is clicked.
 Create a legend that will provide context for your map data.

-What my visual looks like:
+# What my visual looks like:
 ![image](https://github.com/user-attachments/assets/c6c7968c-8156-4af4-b265-f2fed066a947)

-Live Page:
+# Live Page:
 https://laureng97.github.io/leaflet-challenge/

+# Contributions
+The javascript file was edited and modified based on feedback provided by Xpert Learning Assistant.